Top Tips to Save Money on Food and Supplies When Traveling

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 We’re extreme.
 So, saving money on food while traveling (or not traveling for that matter) is a task we take very seriously.
 When we arrive in a new area that we’ll be at for a few days, our first goal is to find the local low cost and discount stores.
-We’re looking for food stores, as well as drug and retail stores that have the personal hygiene and day-to-day supplies we may need.
+We’re looking for food stores, drug and retail stores that have the personal hygiene and day-to-day supplies we may need, as well as hair salons or barber shops.

 Walk the Town/Lay of the land